IakovK/testtask/common/date/readme.txt

 This is taken from
 https://github.com/HowardHinnant/date
-Used to tprint timepoint values to stdout.
+Used to print timepoint values to stdout.